awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 + Minimum – The minimum value for the metric over a period of time\.
 Append `.min` to the metric name\.
 + Maximum – The maximum value for the metric over a period of time\.
 Append `.max` to the metric name\.
 + Sum – The sum of the metric values over a period of time\.
 Append `.sum` to the metric name\.
-+ Sample count – The number of times the mertric was collected over a period of time\.
++ Sample count – The number of times the metric was collected over a period of time\.
 Append `.sample_count` to the metric name\.

 For example, assume that a metric is collected for 300 seconds \(5 minutes\), and that the metric is collected one time each minute\.
 The values for each minute are 1, 2, 3, 4, and 5\.
-In this case, the following calclulations are returned:
+In this case, the following calculations are returned:
 + Average – 3
 + Minimum – 1
 + Maximum – 5